-We describe the background of SaLEM and the state of its development.
-Special emphasis is given to the site-specific modeling of regolith depth and sediment formations in a periglacial geo-environmental setting as this is highly influenced by the supply of allochthonous, aeolian sediments (loess).
+- 5 modeling of regolith depth and sediment formations in a periglacial geo-environmental setting as this is highly influenced by the supply of allochthonous, aeolian sediments (loess).
 We discuss the climatic factors driving soil and landscape evolution in north-central Germany during the Pleistocene.
 We suggest a parameterization for weathering rates.
-The final model has been applied and evaluated in a case study for a test site in northwest Germany.
-The results show that there is a need to improve the spatiotemporal identification and quantification of regolith forming processes, and the prediction of first-order geomechanical and chemical properties of parent material of soils.
+The final model has been applied and evaluated in a case study for a pilot area in northwest Germany.
+The results show that there is a need to improve the spatiotemporal identification and quantification of regolith forming processes, and the prediction of first-order - 10 geomechanical and chemical properties of parent material of soils.

-15 2 Study area
+2 Study area